 The entry fee is 2.800 SEK per team for the complete tournament.
-Entry fees paid no later than July 26 will be subject to a discount of 400 SEK.
-Teams containing of at least four juniors are free of charge.
+Entry fees paid no later than July 27 will be subject to a discount of 400 SEK.
+Teams containing of at least four juniors, the juniors are free of charge, the others pay 500 SEK per player.

-Entry fees not paid before Saturday July 29, 12.00 hours will be subject to a penalty of 200 SEK.
+Entry fees must be paid before Saturday July 30 at 12.00 hours.